OGraffeuille/RaspberryPi-Microscope/Readme.md

 There are also two boxes to change the threshold magnitude and threshold percentage parameters.

-A delay of 1-5 seconds will exist, or longer if fps or resolution is high.
+A delay of 1-5 seconds will exist, or longer if fps and/or resolution is high.

 More information about how the image subtraction mode works can be found in the "BackGroundSubbThread C++ Code" section.